How is Santa Clara County Probate Real Estate Impacted by COVID-19?

 For example, if a real estate agent hosts an open house during the shelter-in-place when doing so is not allowed.

-- Real estate agents, buyer, sellers, could get sick
+- Real estate agents, buyers, and sellers could get sick

 - People can be sued for getting someone else sick